Shihang-Wang-58/Shihang-Wang-58.github.io/_pages/about.md

 My research interests center around the **application of artificial intelligence algorithms in drug design**, with a particular focus on molecular representation, molecular properties prediction, molecular generation and phenotypic-based drug discovery.
 Additionally, I am dedicated to advancing computational methods for molecular design in order to find new avenues for breakthroughs in drug development.

-My research papers were published at *APSB*, *APS*, *Journal of Cheminformatics*, *JCIM*, etc., and I have served as a reviewer of *TPAMI*. **I'm looking for like-minded partners.
+My research papers were published at *APSB*, *APS*, *Journal of Cheminformatics*, *JCIM*, etc., and I have served as a reviewer including *TPAMI*, and *ACS Omega*. **I'm looking for like-minded partners.
 If you have any fancy ideas, please feel free to contact me!** My WeChat ID is *SeanMC795*.

-作为一名合格的ENFJ，我会尽我所能与合作者建立长久可靠、互惠互利的合作关系！
+非常欢迎与我合作交流！